 The work of these OJNA nurses has garnered much positive media attention and their work has been featured in many media outlets to include The New Yorker, CBS Good Morning, The New York Times, CNN, BBC, Kveller, and more.
 This work has also been acknowledged and praised by the NYC Department of Health, NY State American Academy of Pediatrics, and many frum physicians.

 As the work of the Vaccine Task Force continued to develop, their scope grew beyond the OJNA umbrella.
-As such, it will now continue under the auspices of EMES Initiative Inc. led by former OJNA president Blima Marcus.
+As of April 2019, this project is under the auspices of EMES Initiative led by former OJNA president Blima Marcus.